City settles lawsuit over falling light pole

 ALBUQUERQUE, N.M.
 (KRQE) – The City of Albuquerque is paying out thousands to an Albuquerque driver who says a light pole came crashing down on his car.

 The light pole is owned by the city and maintained by PNM.
-The man claims both groups were negligent, and should have done a better job at keeping the public safe.
+The man claims both groups were negligent and should have done a better job of keeping the public safe.

 According to the lawsuit, the plaintiff was driving northbound on Juan Tabo in February of 2017, when a light pole fell on the roof of his Toyota 4-Runner, bounced on the hood of the SUV, causing him to drive over a curb, hit a tree, and smash into a wall.